 2. Bulky books

-In fact, cross out from your list of things to pack all the big bulky books that will take up too much space in your luggage.
-As we said before, take just one paperback book or try some e-books, so that you can enjoy reading without problem.
+In fact, cross out from your list of things to pack all the big bulky books that will take up too much space in your suitcase for your trip to Paris.

 3. Too many clothes